 On this page, we present practical advice and resources about how to create, implement and scale access to justice innovations.

-Our DESIGN RECOMMENDATIONS include checklists of design principles, description of best practices, mockups of good designs, templates & patterns for you to use, and possible new tools to learn.
+Our Design Recommendations include checklists of design principles, description of best practices, mockups of good designs, templates & patterns for you to use, and possible new tools to learn.

-Our PROCESS section profiles how we use a combination of user-centered design and agile technology development to generate new concepts, test them, research them, and get them live.
+Our Process section profiles how we use a combination of user-centered design and agile technology development to generate new concepts, test them, research them, and get them live.

-The section on TECH RESOURCES offers an open source tech inventory, of free tools you can use in your access to justice work.
+The section on Tech Resources offers an open source tech inventory, of free tools you can use in your access to justice work.

-Core Principles for Good Legal Design
+Some Core Principles for Good Legal Design

-User Behaviors, User Requirements, User Mental Models
+User Behaviors and Mental Models

 - TL;DR: People do not want to read long pieces of text.
 Not lay people, not legal professionals.
 Solutions must break up text into usable and manageable sized chunks.
 And supplement text with visual media, interactive features, and other ways that adjust from the Big-Blocks-of-Text default style